CiviCooP/issa_approval/README.md

 To configure the checklists and the blocks for use with the required webforms use the configuration screen at `/admin/config/system/issa-approval`

+## Permissions

+- `issa approval check list` - gives access to the applicant checklist
+- `issa approval board` - gives access to the boardmembers checklist and the view with the voters

 ## And ...

 To create a Custom Url in a webform that returns to the checklist of an organisation use `/issa-approval/board-check-list/[submission:contact-id:1]`